 The boomerang comes around where it launches.
 Yowis Ben 2‘s ambitious narrative goal comes troublesome when it only focuses on one point and, even, does it hastily.
 The whole movie seems to be following Bayu; most of the time, other characters’ motivations are only some background making the story a little too convoluted.
 As the drama stacks its conflict upon each other, the movie has already passed its middle act; when the climax arrives, it’s long overdue and partial.
 The only way out to resort at this point is some kind of deus ex machina, which makes all the cliches felt anticlimactic.

-Note that humor, especially verbal one, is bound to its linguistic and cultural nature; Yowis Ben and Yowis Ben 2 decide to bind it tight to certain cultures only.
+Note that humor, especially verbal ones, is bound to its linguistic and cultural nature; Yowis Ben and Yowis Ben 2 decide to bind it tight to certain cultures only.
 It’s never been universal in the first place.
 The first movie blends such kind of humor with a more orthodox narrative and it works among all the cliches.
-The sequel feels more like a crowdpleasing move—knowing pretty well that its target market warmly accepted the story, the presentation and the characters.
-With such advantage, Yowis Ben 2 sadly becomes a little bit lousy in the acting department.
-While the expanded ensemble adds more fresh face to grab wider audiences (Scheneuman, Anggika Bosterli and Anya Geraldine most notably), but only some can add depth in performance or in the whole story.
+The sequel feels more like a crowd-pleasing move—knowing pretty well that its target market warmly accepted the story, the presentation, and the characters.
+With such an advantage, Yowis Ben 2 sadly becomes a little bit lousy in the acting department.
+While the expanded ensemble adds more fresh face to grab wider audiences (Scheneuman, Anggika Bosterli, and Anya Geraldine most notably), but only some can add depth in performance or in the whole story.